Leaders -- Are All World Leaders

 wicked people, like Hitler.
 This belief is simply not the truth.
 God

 allows the wicked to get into high places, but does not actually place

 that ruleth over men must be just, ruling in the fear of God.

 Scripture also says, (Hosea)

-sometimes scripture speaks in a matter-a-fact manner.
-In other
+Let's remember that sometimes scripture speaks in a matter-a-fact manner.

-words, sometimes the Lord's word is simply telling it, like it
+Sometimes the Lord's word is simply telling it like it

 powers?"
 Verse one says that there is no power but of God, the